PiedWeb/piedweb-devoluix-theme/README.md

 Devoluix is a responsive BS4 theme built as light as possible.

+Try to stay compatible for an usage with or without JAVASCRIPT.

 ## Licence

 If you do not own a commercial license, the usage of this software shall be governed by the [`Apache License, Version 2.0`](http://www.apache.org/licenses/LICENSE-2.0).